ScriptSmith/reaper/README.md

 ## Download
 To download the latest builds for your platform, check out the [releases](https://github.com/ScriptSmith/reaper/releases)

-Installers and standalone versionsare available for Windows and macOS
+Installers and standalone versions are available for Windows and macOS

 ## Usage